pombreda/ximenez/doc/README.txt

 Ximenez should run under any OS, though some plug-ins may use OS-specific features or require special Python packages.

-Python 2.3 or above is required.
-This program may also work with prior versions of Python, though it has not been tested.
+Python 2.4 or above is required.
+This program may also work with prior versions of Python with minor changes.

 Installation